notGftd/news_agg/README.md

 **Instructions**

-To run this project, clone it, and then run the command "pip install -r requirements" to install dependecncies in the project root folder.
+To run this project, clone it, and then run the command "pip install -r requirements" to install dependecncies, in the project root folder.
 Also create a .env file and set and a secret_key.